 This comes from Marcus Miller of Bowler Hat:

 “The worst instance of this that we have seen was a small charity that provides support and dietary advice for people with multiple sclerosis.
-After a painful and protracted rebrand and redesign that initially broke down with the first agency and had another agency take over the new site launched.
-And that is when the problems started and within a week organic traffic was down 90%.
+After a painful and protracted rebrand and redesign that initially broke down with the first agency, we had another agency take over when the new site launched.
+And that is when the problems started.
+Within a week organic traffic was down by 90%.

 This was not a case of some initial turbulence, the traffic was decimated.
 And it stayed like this until a representative of the charity got in touch.
 We have seen hundreds of this kind of problems over the years but I think this had the biggest impact in terms of traffic percentage.
 We took the job on as a pro-bono project and got to work reverse engineering the issues.

-To cut a long (and painful) story short the main issue was redirects with some structural and optimisation issues added in just for good measure.
+To cut a long (and painful) story short, the main issue was redirects with some structural and optimization issues added in just for good measure.
 The site had a discussion forum that provided around 80% of the content and around 50% of the traffic.
 It seems the forum also had the majority of the links pointing at the site.
-The new forum was on different URLs, had duplicate content, had no optimisation of page titles (not even the basics – 100% duplicate page titles) and no 301 redirects.
+The new forum was on different URLs, had duplicate content, had no optimization of page titles (not even the basics – 100% duplicate page titles) and no 301 redirects.

-We had to get a copy of the old site up and running and implement a series of redirects and optimise the site.
+We had to get a copy of the old site up and running, implement a series of redirects, and optimize the site.
 It was not a quick fix.
-But, over time, with redirects in place traffic started to climb again and after six months was back to 80% of the pre-design levels.
-Now, with further changes the traffic has grown further.
+But, over time, with redirects in place, traffic started to climb again and after six months was back to 80% of the pre-design levels.
+Now, with further changes, the traffic has grown further.